Devotional Gatherings, Study Circles, Involvement in the Life of Society, the Moral Education of Children, and Spiritual Empowerment for Junior Youth

 The Word of God, say the Bahá’í writings, provides inspiration, rejuvenates souls, gladdens hearts, and renews one’s sense of purpose.

-For many, these gatherings become a refreshing refuge from the discordant and grinding aspects of everyday life.
 Participants are able to meditate on spiritual principles and gain some perspective on how these principles can be applied to their day-to-day affairs.

 Devotional gatherings are open to all and are intended to embrace that attitude of prayer and practice of devotion that is universal to all religions.

 Around the world, one of the most common formats for Bahá’í study circles features a workbook entitled “Reflections on the Life of the Spirit.”

 Developed by the Ruhi Institute in Colombia, the workbook is part of a series of materials that are widely used by Bahá’í communities in an effort to foster constructive personal and community transformation.